runningman84/s3-resource-operator/README.md

 - **Dynamic Reconfiguration**: Watches for changes to secrets and updates resources accordingly.
 - **Initial Sync**: On startup, the operator performs a full sync to ensure all declared resources are correctly configured.
 - **Graceful Shutdown**: Properly handles SIGTERM and SIGINT signals for clean shutdown in Kubernetes environments.
-- **Prometheus Metrics**: Exposes metrics on port 8000 for monitoring (secrets processed, errors, sync duration).
+- **Prometheus Metrics**: Exposes comprehensive metrics on port 8000 for monitoring (secrets processed, errors, sync duration, resource operations).
-- **Configurable**: All settings, including S3 endpoint and credentials, are configurable via environment variables.
+- **Configurable**: All settings, including S3 endpoint, credentials, and log level, are configurable via environment variables.
 - **Helm Chart**: Comes with a Helm chart for easy deployment via OCI registry.
 - **Multi-Architecture Support**: Docker images built for both AMD64 and ARM64 architectures (including Apple Silicon, AWS Graviton).
 - **Automated Releases**: Semantic versioning and automated releases using Conventional Commits.